How to Use the Command 'btrfs' (with Examples)

 sudo

-: The path where the new subvolume will be created.
-The path can be absolute or relative.
+: This is the path where the new subvolume will be created.
+It should be a directory path within an existing Btrfs filesystem.

 Code: